Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 How to price construction window cleaning

 Construction cleans are priced higher because of the time needed to remove paint and grime.
-You may also need to wear special safety equipment (hard hats, boots), invest in new window cleaning tools, and do more ladder work.
+You may also need to wear special safety equipment (like hard hats and steeled toe boots), invest in new window cleaning tools, and do more ladder work.

 The average price for a construction clean is estimated at $4 for exterior windows and $5 for interior windows.